MSPCA-Angell Headquarters

 Learn more about chipmunks and squirrels.

 Raccoons: The same fencing mentioned for woodchucks also usually works to deter raccoons.
-Another tactic is to use radios, lights, and sprinklers in the late afternoon and evening, when these critters are likely to raid your garden.
+Another tactic is using radios, lights, and sprinklers in the late afternoon and evening, times when these critters are likely to raid your garden.

 Planting taller varieties of corn with squash plants surrounding them will also deter the raccoons because they don’t like walking on prickly squash vines.